 Remaining segments | 45% |

 Food Industry Domination in Hydrolyzed Vegetable Protein (HVP) Market The food industry is other sector that still uses hydrolyzed vegetable protein (HVP) as an approach for end use in Latin America, with 55% market share.
-The reason is its application in various food products such as soups, sauces, ready-to-eat products, seasonings, snacks, and processed meats.
+The reason is its application in various food products, including soups, sauces, ready-to-eat products, seasonings, snacks, and processed meats.

 HVP is plant protein-based and would be in accord with the consumer demand of natural and clean label ingredients as well.
-With an ever-increasing demand for enhancing taste and nutritional value in a sustainable and affordable manner, the prospects of HVP in the food industry remain highly positive.
+With an ever-increasing demand for enhancing taste and nutritional value sustainably and affordably, the prospects of HVP in the food industry remain highly positive.

 2025 Market share of Latin Hydrolysed Vegetable Protein manufacturers